mattruggio/kitkat/README.md

 ### Executable

-This library ships with an executable: `exe/kitkat`.
+This library ships with an executable: `kitkat`.
 Simply run this from your shell:

 ````zsh
 bundle exec kitkat <path> <database>